egovernment/eregistrations/documentation/styles.md

 ### Cross browser and legacy browsers

-**Chrome** browser is basic browser that is used for development of styles in eRegistration systems.
+**Chrome** browser is basic browser that is used for development of styles in eRegistrations systems.
 All styles should be build directly for this browser.

 **FireFox, Safari, Opera** are secondary browsers, that in most cases, will work as well as Chrome.
 But if necessary, their browser hack are allowed in main and components css files.
 ***FireFox*** hack can be made with special media selector **@-moz-document url-prefix()**.
 For more information on this hack please refer to this [article](http://css-tricks.com/snippets/css/css-hacks-targeting-firefox/).
 [Example](https://github.com/egovernment/eregistrations/blob/f2932305330b5af839a0a7f9305171b1701a6ab3/css/components/file-uploader.css#L37).